Government reverses plans to cut wage subsidy scheme

 “This is a quicker way of responding to the need of how we support businesses in the medium term.

-“This scheme and its operation has been the cornerstone of how the Government has helped our employers.
+“This scheme and its operation has been the cornerstone of how the Government has helped our employers respond back to the current crisis.

 “It has played a central role in supporting businesses, encouraging employment, and helping to maintain the link between employers and employees.